lucyinthesky2111/milestone-project-one/TESTING.md

 ## Resolved
 * The Apply and Contact Page initially returned an error due to the inline styles applied to the iFrame element.
 This was resolved by removing the inline styles and adding the styles directly to the stylesheet instead.
 <h2 align="center"><img src="assets/readme-images/error-apply-html-validation.png"></h2>

+## Unresolved
+* Best practice low score on apply page on desktop